Liquor licensing in NSW is built on a user-pays system, where those who benefit from the licensed industry contribute to the cost of its regulation.

 If you were informed that your application has been successful after you made the payment, we will refund the late payment fee.

-To legally serve or supply liquor or operate gaming machines, you need to apply to reinstate your licence (PDF, 726KB) and pay a reinstatement fee of $250 on top of your annual liquor licence fee and late payment fee.
+To legally serve or supply liquor or operate gaming machines, you needed to apply to reinstate your licence and pay a reinstatement fee of $250 on top of your annual liquor licence fee and late payment fee by 20 September 2018.

-It's important to tell us if your contact details change so that you receive your liquor licence fee payment notices and reminders.
+It's important to tell us if your contact details change so that you receive your liquor licence fee payment notices and reminders in the future.

 Update your contact details online or contact us.